Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/nexah_ieee9/results_summary.md

 NEXAH demonstrates that:

-power system stability can be modeled as a navigable field
+power system stability can be modeled as a **continuous field**

-and controlled dynamically through structure-aware feedback.
+and controlled through:

+- structure-aware dynamics
+- trajectory-based prediction
+- adaptive intervention

 ---

+## 🔥 Final Insight

+v3 marks the transition from:

+reactive control → anticipatory control

+and represents a first step toward:

+**field navigation of complex dynamical systems**